Heavy-tailed distributions of confirmed COVID-19 cases and deaths in spatiotemporal space: Acknowledgements

 \section{Acknowledgements}

-This work was supported partially by the Education Department of Shaanxi Provincial Government, P.R.
-China (Contract No. 19JK0355) and the Shaanxi Science and Technology Department, P.R.
-China (Contract No. 2020KRM001).
+This work was supported by the Humanities and Social Sciences Youth Foundation of Ministry of Education of China (Contract No. 22YJCZH107) and the Shaanxi Science and Technology Department, P.R.
+China (Contract No. 2023-JC-QN-0093).